GoogleCloudPlatform/chef-google-compute/README.md

   Name of the resource.

 * `region` -
   Output only.
-A reference to Region resource
+The region where the zone is located.

 * `status` -
   Output only.
 The status of the zone.